 Other types of laws and regulations that could affect your case include:

 Property owner or manager failure to properly keep up the swimming area.

 Property owner liability if their land is likely to attract children and cause injuries as a result.

 Blatant disregard for safety issues or violations, intentional failure to fix damages or hire lifeguards, etc.

 Negligence Per Se

-Violation of the “Standard of care,” which will be determined through administrative regulation or municipal ordinance
+Violation of the “standard of care,” determined through administrative regulation or municipal ordinance.

 Who May Be at Fault for a Drowning Accident?